All Episodes

 I'll have to go and look at it.

-However, the data sets were conclusive, and so far as what they were saying, it was rather obvious on the face of it.
+However, the data sets were conclusive and so far as what they were saying, it was rather obvious on the face of it.

-All right, now in these clinical presentation studies, the metadata, what they did was to look at the data that was analyzed, or the all of the tests that were taken of people presenting themselves to hospitals for treatment with coronavirus.
+All right, now in these clinical presentation studies, the metadata, what they did was to look at the data that was analyzed, or all of the tests that were taken of people presenting themselves to hospitals for treatment with coronavirus.

-Now there's something to know about that.
+Now, there's something to know about that.

-As we went forward into this uh episode of global health crises, and the uh horrific reports came out, it became increasingly there was an incentive To not present yourself to the hospital because that was a bad outcome, and a lot of people knew this in advance.
+As we went forward into this episode of global health crises and the horrific reports came out, it became increasingly, or there was an incentive to not present yourself to the hospital because that was a bad outcome.

 So people delayed going to the hospital, and so they would become quite severe when they presented themselves.